kaDebowska/housing-market-analysis-and-prices-prediction/readme.md

   - Supplementing geographic data (coordinates) based on addresses
   - Adding a distance vector from the city center (Main Market Square) based on geographic data

-### Analyses
+### Analyses and Modeling
 - Descriptive statistics
 - Hedonic regression
 - Correlation matrix (identifying factors influencing real estate prices)
 - Spatial analysis

-### Modeling
 - Comparison of different models for predicting real estate prices based on selected features.
+-

 ### (Expected) Results
 - Understanding which real estate features have the most significant impact on listing prices in Kraków.